 After the operation, you can expect:

-- swelling and bruising, mainly around your eyes – the swelling should go down in a few days and the bruising may go away in the first week or two
+- swelling and bruising, mainly around your eyes – the swelling should go down in a few days and the bruising may go away within the first week or two

-- dressings and splints to support healing – the inside of your nose will be packed with special gauze.
+- dressings and splints being used to support healing – the inside of your nose will be packed with special gauze.
 Your nose bridge will be covered with a splint, commonly made of plaster of Paris.
 The splint helps to minimise swelling and keep your nose in its new profile while healing takes place.
-Sometimes, a small tape may be placed over the nose to keep the dressings in place
+Sometimes, a small piece of tape may be placed over the nose to keep the dressings in place.

 After the first few hours: